SIMBA GI Health Data Platform

 Here are some of the ways our first customers are working Nimble Science and integrating our SIMBA technology in their work.

-in healthy and disease cohorts
+Characterization of the small intestinal micro-environment in healthy and disease cohorts

 The small intestine (SI) microbiome is increasingly implicated in both functional gastrointestinal (GI)